CumulusNetworks/docs/content/sonic-202012/Monitoring-and-Troubleshooting/What-Just-Happened.md

        Reloading systemd configuration...
        Done!!!

-Once this is done, you will see a new docker image installed on the SONiC system, you can verify it by running show version SONiC command:
+When the installation finishes, a new Docker image appears as installed on the switch.
+You can verify it by running `show version`:

 ```
-admin@sonic:~$ show version
+admin@switch:~$ show version

 SONiC Software Version: SONiC.201911.105-a693f023
 Distribution: Debian 9.12
 Kernel: 4.9.0-11-2-amd64
 Build commit: a693f023
 Build date: Tue Jun  2 04:34:50 UTC 2020
-Built by: johnar@jenkins-worker-8
+Built by: user@jenkins-worker-8

 Platform: x86_64-mlnx_msn2700-r0
 HwSKU: ACS-MSN2700